 If you require additional funding, some lenders offer the option to ‘top-up’ your loan—providing you have met your payments on time, and your business continues to perform.
 To do so you may be required to supply updated bank statements and financial documents.

 Other limited company funding options

 Business owners running limited companies may come into challenges with securing funding from traditional business loan lenders.
 Apart from more traditional limited company business loans, limited companies have a few other funding options.

 - Revenue-based finance: Unlike a limited company loan, you don't pay interest.
 Instead, you pay back a fee for a pre-agreed share of your future revenue in monthly installments.

 - Merchant cash advance: Much like revenue-based finance, the lender withdraws a pre-agreed percentage of your card sales.

 - High street bank loans: This type of loan works best for more established limited companies.
 Banks have stricter qualifying criteria making them harder for small businesses to secure than with online providers.
 However, their interest rates are typically lower.

 - Corporation tax loans: In the UK, all limited companies are required to apply for corporation tax within three months of being registered.
 For new businesses with limited cash flow, business tax payments can delay growth—corporation tax loans assist with paying the tax on time.

 - Crowdfunding: This is a more modern approach to funding that relies on investment from people in return for debt, equity or another form of compensation.
-While it is a viable option, crowdfunding is never guaranteed—it can also take a long time to raise funds.
+While it is a viable option, securing your funding target with crowdfunding is never guaranteed—it can also take a long time to raise funds.